g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 npx create-react-app pull-to-refresh-app
 ```

 Upon execution, this command will cause a new directory to be created called `pull-to-refresh-app` where a fresh React project gets bootstrapped.
-When using `create-react-app` there would be the preparation of project structure alongside all necessary files as well as dependencies such as development server or build toolchain among other things involved in establishing readiness like the default set of scripts for running, testing, and building application.
+When using `create-react-app` there would be the preparation of project structure alongside all necessary files and dependencies such as development server or build toolchain among other things involved in establishing readiness like the default set of scripts for running, testing, and building application.

 Once you've created a project, use the terminal to navigate into it by running: